charlax/professional-programming/README.md

   - Fixing a bug can be milestone
 - [Why writing by hand is still the best way to retain information](https://stackoverflow.blog/2022/11/23/why-writing-by-hand-is-still-the-best-way-to-retain-information/), StackOverflow
 - 🎞 [Making Badass Developers - Kathy Sierra (Serious Pony) keynote](https://www.youtube.com/watch?v=FKTxC9pl-WM&t=2s&ab_channel=O%27Reilly)
+- [How to study](https://cse.buffalo.edu/~rapaport/howtostudy.html) (with lots of cartoons from Calvin & Hobbes!)
+  - Manage your time
+  - Take notes in class & rewrite them at home
+  - Study hard subjects first & study in a quiet place
+  - Read actively & slowly, before & after class
+  - Do your homework
+  - Study for exams
+  - Take Exams
+  - Do research & write essays
+  - Do I really have to do all this?
+  - Are there other websites that give study hints?

 About flashcards: